All too often leaseholders don’t know what their legal rights are, and finding out can be expensive! Here are some options.

 The government funded group for help on leasehold law is www.lease-advice.org.
 The ‘quango’ (quasi-autonomous non-governmental organisation) was formed to help inform people about the 1993 Leasehold Reform and Urban Development Act and has a team of solicitors who will answer questions and make clarifications.
 There have been objections about its bias because although funded by the tax-payer they have held seminars for freeholders and managing agents on how best maximise revenue – even though this would be at leaseholders’ expense!

-However their website is a mine of information about leasehold law.
-If, for instance, you’re not sure how to interpret your lease, they can help with that.
+However their website has a wealth of information about leasehold law and their advisors are legally qualified.
+If you’re not sure how to interpret your lease, they can help with that.
 But they don’t take on cases.
-And they have a calculator which can give a very approximate guide to how much it will cost to extend your lease.
-BUT it doesn’t factor in escalating ground rents!
+And if you’re thinking about extending your lease they have a very useful calculator that gives an approximate guide to how much it should cost.
+But be warned, it doesn’t factor in escalating ground rents (where the ground rent increases periodically).

 If you can’t solve a problem on your own, joining forces with others can help.
 Post it on our Facebook page, Waltham Forest Leaseholders, or send us an email.